Table of Contents

 Stories and Myth about the Azalea

 The are several stories about the origin of azalea.
 According to a Chinese folktale, an azalea appears when a cuckoo sings.
 As the story goes, there was a selfish king who ruled his land terribly, making his people angry.
 One day, a warrior assassinated the evil ruler, but before the king died, he transformed into a cuckoo.
 The cuckoo sang in an angry and resentful way until blood came out of his bill.
 According to the folktale, the blood of the cuckoo allowed the azalea to bloom vibrantly.
-At first, this beautiful flower was white, but the blood turnsit into pink, and then red.
+At first, this beautiful flower was white, but the blood turned pink, and then red.

 Symbolism and Meaning of Azalea